Analysis of the famous blunder “Michelson-Morley experiment”

 The Michelson interferometer

-The experimental construction (the interferometer designed by Michelson), illustrated below in Fig. 7.4, uses a two-way light beam propagation (in the straight direction and reflected) in exactly the same path.
+The experimental construction of the interferometer designed by Michelson, illustrated below in Fig. 7.3, uses two-way light beam propagation (in the straight direction and in the opposite direction/the reflected beam) in exactly the same path.

-The interferometer consists of a monochromatic light source (with an accurate frequency); a semi-silvered mirror separating the monochromatic light beam from the source along the two mutually perpendicular arms; two mirrors (A and B) reflecting the coherent light beams in opposite direction; and a detector depicting the interference fringes after reuniting of the two light beams.
-They are all located horizontally (i.e. at the same gravitational potential).
+The interferometer consists of a monochromatic light source (with an accurate frequency), a semi-silvered mirror separating the monochromatic light beam from the source along the two mutually perpendicular arms, two mirrors (A and B) reflecting the coherent light beams in opposite directions, and a detector depicting the interference fringes after reuniting the two light beams.
+All apparatuses are horizontal (i.e. at the same gravitational potential.

-As stated, the predicted change in the direction of the “ether wind” during the day and at night, in relation to the fixed arms of the interferometer to the Earth’s surface, should have produced a different change between the speeds of the two light beams, that should have been registered as a different displacement of the interference fringes.
-Using a wavelength of about 600 nm, Michelson expected that there would have been a displacement of the interfering fringes, for which he made accurate calculations.
-The expected difference in the displacement of interference fringes during the day and at night has been sought in different directions of the two perpendicular arms of the interferometer.
+As stated, the predicted change in the direction of the “ether wind” during the day and at night in relation to the fixed arms of the interferometer to the Earth’s surface, should have led to different changes in the speeds of the two light beams, which should have been registered as different displacements of the interference fringes.
+Using a wavelength of approximately 600 nm, Michelson expected that there would have been a displacement of the interfering fringes, for which he made accurate calculations.
+The expected difference in the displacement of interference fringes during the day and at night was sought in different directions between the two perpendicular arms of the interferometer.

 However, the expected displacement of the interference bands was not ascertained.